ROZALIYA0206/whitepaper/technical.md

 #### Blueprint Smart Contract Details

 Each smart contract is written based on parameters set by the trader using the Hedge web application.
-Any audience member can then 'buy' this analysis, which is called a 'Blueprint.'
-Depending on the outcome of the Blueprint (a correct or incorrect trade), the contract will then execute an outcome when specific parameters are carried out.
+Any audience member can then 'buy' this analysis, or 'Blueprint.'
+Depending on the result of the Blueprint (a correct or incorrect trade prediction), the contract will then execute an outcome when specific parameters are carried out.
 The executed contract will affect the trader's reputation, ranking and RBLX earnings; RBLX is only awarded from the audience to the trader upon making a correct Blueprint, otherwise the RBLX tokens are returned to the audience.
 This means that audience members will only 'pay' for trader recommendations with RBLX if their Blueprint is 'true,' otherwise the smart contract will execute a 'false' outcome and return the RBLX to the audience member.

 The purpose of the smart contract integration into the Blueprints is to create a higher level of validation, verification and transparency of analyst performance, which in turn affects their ranking and reward.
 Plenty of traders and analysts who make market predictions on social media, during interviews or to clients directly have uncertain ramifications for being incorrect and may even delete or refute previous predictions.
 The Hedge platform intends to filter out poor performers and allows traders' true wisdom to speak for itself by utilizing verified smart contracts posted on the blockchain.